The Simpsons: Tapped Out: Plot

 Too busy playing a Happy Little Elves-themed game on his myPad at work, Homer Simpson neglects his workstation and accidentally causes a meltdown at the nuclear power plant, leading to the complete destruction of Springfield.
 Left stranded, he is solely responsible for rebuilding Springfield and bringing back its town members.
 Homer is desperate to find other characters so that he can get them to rebuild, and he can get back to his elf game.
 With the help of Lisa, Homer rebuilds Springfield and brings back key sought-out characters.

 Development

 According to game runner and longtime Simpsons writer J. Stewart Burns, the game originally started as a "labor of love" and he didn't expect much to happen after the game's release.
 Although they did not get credited, there are about ten writers who worked on the game, including Simpsons writers Burns, Matt Selman, Brian Kelley, Jeff Westbrook, Jon Kern, Carolyn Omine and Diana Wright.

+Closure

+On September 26, 2024, Electronic Arts announced that the game servers would be shutting down on January 24, 2025, with in-app purchases being disabled.
+It was delisted from the App Store and Google Play on October 31, 2024, while users who still had the app downloaded were able to continue playing the game until January 24, 2025.
+After that, the game servers went permanently offline and the game was discontinued, becoming unplayable.

+Community continuation

+In the final month before the game's shutdown, the community archived as many player worlds as possible.
+Over 3 million of the estimated 80 million player worlds that existed were archived, primarily those active near the end of the game's operation.
+In March 2025, "Project Springfield" became the main fan-maintained continuation of the game, providing an installable version that addressed existing bugs and added new, unimplemented and previously time-limited content to the game.